adam-maj/deep-learning/README.md

 The goal of deep learning is to produce accurate models of reality by:

-1. Treating reality as a set of complex probability distributions[^3].
+1. Treating reality as a set of complex probability distributions[^3]
-2. Creating neural networks capable of modeling complex probability distributions.
+2. Creating neural networks capable of modeling complex probability distributions
-3. Training these networks to learn to model the probability distributions that underlie reality.
+3. Training these networks to learn to model the probability distributions that underlie reality

 In this view, creating intelligence with deep learning consists of two simple steps: